Compliance on Demand

 Approach

-Addressing Usability Issues
+Addressing client Issues

-User Surveys & Feedback
+Surveys & Feedback

 We started with an initial survey and continued gathering input through biweekly check-ins with the product council.